Stop Managing Your Team Immediately!

 The last thing every leader must do is realize that it is very lonely at the top.
 You must show a huge amount of self-respect and hold yourself accountable for your own actions.
 You need to set clear expectations and be the first to meet them.
 As a leader, you must model optimum behavior for your team.
 It’s easy for most of us to feel lonely and default to the behavior that will get us back in the “cool clique”.
 You must show courage in these moments and choose leadership over comfort.

 As a leader, you have the ability to influence, motivate, and enable others to contribute toward the practice’s success.
 What will it look like if you combine your values, respect, and accountability with your world at work?
 It could be amazing.
 Take some time this week and try it.
 As you experience the joy of leadership vs. management, please share your stories with me.
 Email me FrontOfficeCoach@gmail.com or contact me through www.FrontOfficeCoach.com.
+When you stop managing your team you will be pleasantly surprised!
 I can’t wait to hear about your success!

 About the Author…